x51xxx/copilot-mcp-server/docs/examples/basic-usage.md

 # Basic Usage Examples

-This guide provides practical examples of using Codex MCP Tool for common development tasks.
+This guide provides practical examples of using Copilot MCP Tool for common development tasks.

 ## Getting Started